ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 5. PCR plates or tubes
 6. 10 and 100 &#956;L multichannel or singlechannel pipettes

-## Before starting {#sec:2.3}
+## Before starting {#sec-2.3}

 This protocol is used for preparing dual-indexed, Illumina-compatible gDNA libraries for whole genome sequencing.
 It doesn't rely on any commercial kits; rather, the protocol uses home-made master mixes for all reactions to minimize costs.
 References will be provided throughout to credit the original publications.

-Briefly, this protocol uses an "on-bead" library preparation (@Fisher2011) with "home-brewed" master mixes (@Kobs1997; @Meyer2010; @Fisher2011) and SPRI beads (@Rohland2012), and incorporates i5 and i7 Ilummina indices into adapters through PCR (@Glenn2019).
+Briefly, this protocol uses an "on-bead" library preparation [@Fisher2011] with "home-brewed" master mixes (@Kobs1997; @Meyer2010; @Fisher2011) and SPRI beads (@Rohland2012), and incorporates i5 and i7 Ilummina indices into adapters through PCR (@Glenn2019).

 This protocol assumes that you have:

 1. Hydrated all of index-containing forward and reverse PCR primers (described in supplementary file: _Protocol for preparing 1.25 nmol iTru primer aliquots for use during library preparation_ in @Glenn2019).
 These are diluted to 5 &#956;M.
 2. Annealed the adapter stubs (i.e., iTrusR2-stubRCp, iTrusR1-stub) to form the Y-yoke adapter (supplementary file:_Protocol for preparing double-stranded iTru adapters for use during library preparation_ in @Glenn2019).
 These are diluted to 5 &#956;M. This is referred to as the _adaptor mix_ throughout the protocol_
 3. Prepared the SPRI bead solution, which replaces Ampure XP beads for cleaning enzymatic reations (@Rohland2012; reproduced in supplementary file:_Protocol for preparing an inexpensive substitute for AMPure_ in @Glenn2019).
 Be sure to also prepare a PEG solution lacking the actual SPRI beads (described in the same file, which will be used throughout the protocol.
+Addition of 0.05% Tween-20 to this PEG/NaCl solution will greatly facilitate the bead washed
 4. Prepared a fresh aliquot of 80% ethanol.
-Addition of 0.05% Tween-20 to this PEG/NaCl solution will greatly facilitate the bead washed

 # Protocol